Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Twisting the standard model

 As far as we know, the other conditions satisfied by a spectral triple have not been adapted to the twisted case yet.
 As long as the commutator between the algebra and the Dirac operator is not involved, one can keep the definitions of an ordinary spectral triple, for instance the order-zero condition.
 In the $1^{\text{st}}$-order condition \eqref{eq:121} it is natural to substitute $[D,a]$ with the twisted commutator $[D, a]_\rho$.
 The question is whether to twist the commutator with $J b^* J^{-1}$ as well.
 As explained in \cite[Prop.
 3.4]{Connes:1938fk}, the set $\Omega^1_D $ of twisted $1$-forms, that is all the operators of the form

 is a $\A$-bimodule for the left and right actions

 Therefore it is natural to twist the commutator with $JbJ^{-1}$.
-As pointed out below propositions \ref{twisted-spec-triple} and \ref{lemmasigma}, this choice is also the one which is efficient for our purposes.
-Furthermore we assume that $\rho$ is a $*$-automorphism that commutes with the real structure $J$, which permits us to define the twisted version of the $1^\text{st}$-order condition as follows. \begin{df} A twisted spectral triple $({\cal A}, {\cal H}, D, \rho)$ with real structure $J$ satisfies the twisted $1^\text{st}$-order condition if and only if
+As pointed out below proposition \ref{lemmasigma}, this choice is also the one which is efficient for our purposes.
+Furthermore we assume that $\rho$ is a $*$-automorphism that commutes with the real structure $J$ (more on that matter is discussed in the conclusion), which permits to define the twisted version of the $1^\text{st}$-order condition as follows. \begin{df} A twisted spectral triple $({\cal A}, {\cal H}, D, \rho)$ with real structure $J$ satisfies the twisted $1^\text{st}$-order condition if and only if